 Michael heads a boy-led troop, serving more as a resource and guide, while letting the scouts themselves run the troop.
 And he’s quick to point that he receives lots of help from other hardworking parents as well as his wife, Marisa.
-While scouting has been in decline nationally, Michael’s troop has seen a 60% increase in participation over the last two years.
+While scouting has been in decline nationally, Michael’s troop has seen an increase in participation in recent years.
 With so many distractions and entertainment choices that keep today’s youth in front of screens, Michael believes an activity like scouting is more important than ever.

 “Good things happen when young men get out on the trail, do a beach sweep, volunteer, and take ownership for where they live,” he says.